Navigating Fine Wine Investment

 The biggest element to consider with wine investment is the title to your asset.
 Land registry is safe for your home and custodians of precious metals are regulated but, wine companies are not!
 Therefore, when newcomers to the wine investment game offer clients a storage solution, my alarm bells ring.
 Should that company fail, for any reason, what is the title to the bottles which are allegedly mine?
 It is important to add that there are some big players in the fine wine market who are entirely trustworthy but once again, do your own research and to remove any element of doubt, set up your own bonded warehouse account.

-Where the waters are muddy is that HMRC seem not to have too many wine experts on their books and to prove a capital gain, there needs to be an offset against cost - so when going into actual accumulated costs, most CGT liabilities will be diminished to modest levels if declared.
+Where the waters are muddy is that HMRC seem not to have too many wine experts on their books and to prove a lack of capital gain, there needs to be an offset against cost - storage and insurance are good allies in this respect when looking for actual accumulated costs - most CGT liabilities will be diminished to modest levels if declared.